MojankStudios/.github/profile/README.md

 - Mojang does not disallow and actually encourages modifications to Minecraft.
 - This is an implementation of publicly available information from sources such as https://wiki.vg.

-TL;DR probably not but lol who knows im not a lawyer
+TL;DR probably but lol who knows im not a lawyer